-This law was created due to consumer privacy concerns surrounding the collection, use, and protection of personal information and the increasing role personal data plays with today’s Digital Age business practices.
+This law was created due to consumer privacy concerns surrounding the collection, use, and protection of personal information and the increasing role personal data plays in today’s Digital Age business practices.
 I get it!
 It’s a bit concerning when a flashing Duncan Donut’s ad pops up on our mobile phone as we are driving down the highway and by chance a Duncan Donut’s happens to be at the next exit.
 The focus of this month’s article is to help our readers understand the law, what small-midsize businesses need to do to comply, and how it will affect the future landscape of Data Privacy laws.

 The CCPA, effective as of January 1, 2020, is the first law in the US that follows in the path of the European Union’s General Data Protection Regulation, commonly referred to as… GDPR.
-The law applies to “for profit” businesses in California that collect and process the personal information of California residents.
+The law applies to “for-profit” businesses in California that collect and process the personal information of California residents.
 The CCPA defines personal information as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
-Talk about ambiguous!
+Talk about ambiguity!

 Who Does the CCPA Apply To?

 The CCPA applies to businesses, which are defined as for-profit organizations that collect personal information about residents in California, determine the purpose and means of the processing, do business in the State of California, and meets ONE or more of the following criteria:

 - An organization receives or shares the personal information of 50,000 or more consumers, households, or devices (this can add up rather quickly)